elyssak10/INST_consolidation_project1/README.md

 -The game does NOT “remember” and avoid any words it used before with a player

-Especially valuable contribution credit for Judah (TA)
+Especially valuable contribution credit for Judah and Josue